quantumjim/Quantum-information-course-Basel/README.md

 * Exercise 1: Work through [this notebook](exercises/Hello_Qiskit.ipynb).
 Note that [this file](exercises/hello_quantum.py) needs to be located in the same directory.
 If using the IBM Quantum Experience, simply upload both.
 Hand in the completed notebook by email.

+Exercises are to be handed in before the following lecture.

 ## Exam